What is a Traditional Thai Bamboo Tattoo?

 If a tourists wants to experience getting a hand poked tattoo, it is a unique experience that allows them to take a part of current Thailand tattoo culture home with them.
 They will not however actually be engaging in any real or traditional methods of tattooing.

-The issue of the scam arises when the Tattoo Artist uses this method of tattooing to create sacred and spiritual Sak Yant Designs.
+The issue of the scam arises when the Tattoo Artist uses this method of tattooing to claim they create sacred and spiritual Sak Yant.
 This is not only unethical in Thai society, it is highly disrespectful to both the culture of Thailand and the person seeking a real and authentic Sak Yant Tattoo.

 Want to Get a Real Sak Yant Tattoo?